Generative AI hype

 Other examples

-Generative Adversarial Networks (GANs) and foundation models like those used in AI powered image generators and AI-generated content are at the forefront of current generative AI technologies.
+Generative Adversarial Networks (GANs) and foundation models, such as those used in AI-powered image generators and AI-generated content, are at the forefront of current generative AI technologies.
 These models enable the generation of text and images for content creation across industries.
-While the ability to generate text or produce highly realistic images is impressive, it’s essential to remember that these innovations are still maturing.
+While the ability to generate text or produce highly realistic images is impressive, it’s essential to remember that these innovations are still in the process of maturing.
 As with other technologies, we must be cautious not to let inflated expectations overshadow the practical value they offer today.

 The Funding Bubble: A Cautionary Tale